Academic Policies & Standards

 Graduate

-UVU considers graduate students registered for 9 credits or more per semester or summer to be full-time graduate students.
-A 9 credit hour minimum load is generally accepted by sponsoring agencies for certifying full-time status.
+UVU considers graduate students registered for 9 credits or more per semester to be full-time graduate students.

 Undergraduate

-For students attending only the fall and spring semesters, 15 to 18 credits per semester is generally required to complete associate degree programs within two academic years or bachelors degrees within four academic years, assuming all prerequisites are satisfied (See individual major requirements for exceptions).
+For students attending only the fall and spring semesters, 15 to 18 credits per semester is generally required to complete associate degree programs within two academic years or bachelor's degrees within four academic years, assuming all prerequisites and other requirements are satisfied (See individual major requirements for exceptions).

 Credit Hour Loads in Excess of 20